Yukurotei/KariviewLib/README.md

 I think you can figure the rest out by yourself :D

 # FAQ
-Q: Why isn't my animation playing?
+Q: Why isn't my animation showing anything?

-A: Every element immedietly hides after the last keyframe is executed.
+A: Every element immediately hides after the last keyframe is executed.
 You can temporarily put a random action at keyframe 999999 (or something similar) while making the animation to avoid that behavior.

 # Developer stuff